efficiently/authority-controller/README.md

 ----------------------
 If you have any issues with AuthorityController, please add an [issue on GitHub](https://github.com/efficiently/authority-controller/issues) or fork the project and send a pull request.

-To get the tests running you should instal PHPUnit and run `phpunits tests`.
+To get the tests running you should install PHPUnit and run `phpunit tests`.

 Special Thanks